Cray-HPE/docs-csm/upgrade/1.2/plan_and_coordinate_network_upgrade.md

 # Plan and coordinate network upgrade

-Prior to CSM 1.2, the single Customer Access Network (CAN) carried both the administrative network traffic and the user network traffic.
+Prior to CSM 1.2, a single Customer Access Network (CAN) carried both the administrative network traffic and the user network traffic.
 CSM 1.2 introduces bifurcated CAN (BICAN), which is designed to separate administrative network traffic and user network traffic.
 With BICAN, the pre-1.2 CAN network is split into two separate networks:

 1. Customer Management Network (CMN)

    This network allows only system administrative access from the customer site.
 The pre-1.2 CAN is renamed to CMN.
    By the end of the CSM 1.2 upgrade, all non-administrative access, such as from UANs, will be removed from CMN.

    During the CSM 1.2 upgrade, UANs will retain their pre-1.2 CAN IP addresses in order to minimize disruption to UANs.
-However, toward the end of the CSM 1.2 upgrade, UANs will stop registering themselves on CMN and will receive new IP addresses on the
+   However, toward the end of the CSM 1.2 upgrade, UANs will stop registering themselves on CMN and will receive new IP addresses on the CAN/CHN network.
-   CAN/CHN network.
    This process is described in more detail in [UAN Migration](#uan-migration).

    Pivoting the pre-1.2 CAN to the new CMN allows administrative traffic (already on the pre-1.2 CAN) to remain as-is while moving standard user traffic to a new site-routable network (CAN / CHN).